Serchinastico/Lin/README.md

 }
 ```

 The `storage` property is just a `MutableMap<String, String>`.
-The matching algorithm takes care of keeping the map in a coherent state while doing the search so that you won't find values stored in failing rules.
+The matching algorithm takes care of keeping the map in a coherent state while doing the search so that you won't find values stored in failing rules. **All siblings and child nodes will see stored values.**

 It's also important to keep in mind that Lin will try to match rules in any order.
 The most important implication is that even if you define a rule in a specific order Lin might find matches in the opposite: